 The Doctor of Ministry requires a serious commitment of time and energy.
 It is a research in ministry degree that makes use of academic, congregational and community resources.
 This means that the primary focus of the candidate's work is the ministry or mission.
 As such, men and women in the ordained ministry enter this program to refine their understandings, to empower their actions, and to shape faithful discernment.
 Anyone contemplating such a work should thoughtfully consider the significance of this effort with a commitment to seeing the work through to completion.

-The Doctor in Ministry is a professional degree designed to advance the general practice of ministry, directed toward a particular specialization.
-Persons holding such a degree are an authority in his or her area of concentration.
-The work done to satisfy the requirements for the degree must be original and of high quality.
+The Doctor of Ministry degree is a professional degree designed to advance the general practice of ministry, directed toward a particular specialization.
+With this degree you will be an authority in your chosen area of concentration.
+The work done to satisfy the requirements for the degree will be original and of high quality.

 This concentration is offered in partnership with Robert Wood Johnson University Hospital Pastoral Care Department (RWJUH).
 Candidates will learn strategies to strengthen their competence in counseling as leaders of religious organizations, congregations, and institutions.
 Questions regarding the program may be directed to Dr. Raynard Smith, Assistant Professor of Pastoral Care and Counseling (firstname.lastname@example.org).